All Products

 Built-in functions

-If the input value is outside the range [-1,1], normal mode returns NULL and may report an error, whereas Hive-compatible mode returns NAN.
+Both functions behave identically across modes.
+When the input is outside the valid range [-1, 1], normal mode returns NULL and may raise an error.
+Hive-compatible mode returns NAN.

 • Normal mode